-pods per plant (29.36), length of the pod (5.56cm), no of seeds pod -1(6.45), and 1000 seed weight (48.83 g).
-Compare to S1(45 ×10 cm) number of pods per plant increased by 7.98%, pod length improvement by 2.96%, number of seeds per pod by 1.26% and test weight by 2.87% under S2(60 ×10 cm spacing).
-This might be due to higher accumulation and assimilation of food reserves and a better source-to-sink relationship in wider-spaced rows, which might have affected pod development, hence, pods formation were comparatively higher than that of closely spaced rows.
+pods per plant (29.36), length of the pod (5.56cm), no of seeds per pod -1(6.45), and 1000 seed weight (48.83 g).
+Compared to S1(45 ×10 cm), the number of pods per plant increased by 7.98%, pod length improvement by 2.96%, number of seeds per pod by 1.26% and test weight by 2.87% under S2(60 ×10 cm spacing).
+This might be due to greater accumulation and assimilation of food reserves and a better source-to-sink relationship in wider-spaced rows, which might have affected pod development; hence, pod formation was comparatively higher in wider-spaced rows.
 Bhatt (2020) and Pandey et al. (2022) both support this conclusion.
 Foliar application of nutrients had significant effects on the number of pod plants-1.
 A significantly higher number of pod plant-1 (32.02) were recorded with the application of 2 % novel at pre-flowering, flowering and pod formation stage, numerically greater pod length value (5.66 cm), higher number of seed pod-1 (6.77) and greater test weight value (49.66 g), which remained at par with 2% LUP and closely followed by 1 % novel.
-Among all the treatments, 1 % Urea resulted in lowest values of yield attributes.
-This may be because Novel plus organic nutrient improves photosynthetic activity, which raises the production of carbohydrates and photosynthates and improves the allocation of photosynthates towards the economic part, i.e., pods, which ultimately contributes to the increase in the number of pods and quantitative traits.
+Among all the treatments, 1% Urea resulted in the lowest values of yield attributes.
+This may be because Novel plus organic nutrient improves photosynthetic activity, thereby increasing carbohydrate and photosynthate production and improving the allocation of photosynthates to the economic part, i.e., pods, which ultimately contributes to increased pod number and quantitative traits.
 It also provides macro and micronutrients at critical stages.
-Another explanation could be the enhancement of the plant's vegetative development brought about by the foliar spraying of nutrients in sufficient amounts and readily accessible forms, which positively affects yield characteristics.
+Another explanation could be the enhancement of the plant's vegetative development, brought about by foliar spraying with nutrients in sufficient amounts and readily accessible forms, which positively affects yield characteristics.
 The results of Patel et al. (2017), Maheswari et al. (2017), and Champaneri et al. (2021) are corroborated by these observations.

 3.3.
 Impact of spacing and foliar application of nutrients on seed and stover yield

 The seed and stover yield of black gram recorded under different treatments of foliar nutrients and plant spacing is presented graphically in Figure 2.
-Significantly higher grain yield observed in the 45 cm line sowing plot (963 kg ha-1) while 847 kg ha-1 under 60 cm line sowing.
+Significantly higher grain yield observed in the 45 cm line sowing plot (963 kg ha-1), while 847 kg ha-1 under 60 cm line sowing.
 The increase in yield with 45 cm row spacing over 60 cm row spacing was to the tune of 13.70 %.
-This may be possible due to the fact that more plants per unit area leads to more seed yield per unit area.
-This is in accordance with the findings of Kabir and Sarkar (2008), Gurjar et al. (2018), and Kumar et al. (2018), where higher grain yield was recorded with closer spacing.
+This may be possible because more plants per unit area lead to higher seed yield per unit area.
+This is consistent with the findings of Kabir and Sarkar (2008), Gurjar et al. (2018), and Kumar et al. (2018), which reported higher grain yield with closer spacing.

 Fig. 2: Impact of spacing and foliar application of nutrients on seed and stover yield